Sunday, October 14, 2018

-The ability of a fabric to retain its original dimensions or shape while being used for its intended purpose as expressed in the term of percentage is called dimensional stability of the fabric.
+The ability of a fabric to retain its original dimensions or shape while being used for its intended purpose as expressed in the term of percentage is called the dimensional stability of the fabric.
 It is determined in warp direction (length) and weft direction (width) separately.
-It is greatly influenced by yarn count and construction used, type of material, yarn twist, weave and grams per square meter of the fabric etc.
+It is greatly influenced by yarn count and construction used, type of material, yarn twist, weave and grams per square meter of the fabric, etc.

-Bursting strength: when the fabric is subjected to pressure, the fabric is stretched in all the possible directions at the same time.
+Bursting strength: when the fabric is subjected to pressure, the fabric is stretched in all possible directions at the same time.
 When the applied pressure is increased gradually, the fabric begins to burst after a pressure limit.
 This pressure limit is called bursting strength.
 Thus we can say that “the pressure required to burst the fabric surface is termed as bursting strength of fabric”.
 It is measured in pounds per inch2.
-Type of yarn, construction of fabric and material type influence the bursting strength of fabric greatly.
+The type of yarn, construction of fabric, and material type influence the bursting strength of fabric greatly.

-Crease resistance of fabric: “The ability of the fabric to prevent the formation of wrinkles or creases on the surface of the fabric during various uses or process is called crease resistance of the fabric”.
+Crease resistance of fabric: “The ability of the fabric to prevent the formation of wrinkles or creases on the surface of the fabric during various uses or processes is called crease resistance of the fabric”.
 It greatly depends upon the type of material to be used in the fabric.
-The crease resistance of the fabric is expressed in the term of crease recovery angle.
+The crease resistance of the fabric is expressed in the term of the crease recovery angle.

 The air permeability of fabric: “The volume of air passed per second through per unit area of the fabric is called air permeability of fabric”.
 It is expressed in cubic centimeters per second per square centimeter.
-It depends upon the count of yarn, construction of fabric and weight per square unit of the fabric.
+It depends upon the count of yarn, construction of fabric, and weight per square unit of the fabric.

 Abrasion resistance of fabric: The degree to which a fabric is able to withstand surface wear, rubbing, chafing, and other friction forces.
 Abrasion resistance allows a fabric surface to resist wear.
 Fabrics which are abrasion resistant are useful for situations in which mechanical wearing and damage can occur.

 Drape coefficient of the fabric: it is a very important characteristic of the fabric.
 It prescribes the fabric deformation by gravity when it is allowed to hang under its own weight.
-It is the ratio of the difference between the area of the draped sample and supporting disk to the difference between the area of the specimen and the supporting disk.
+It is the ratio of the difference between the area of the draped sample and the supporting disk to the difference between the area of the specimen and the supporting disk.
 Its value is always less than one.
 The low value of the drape coefficient shows good draping properties of the fabric.
-It depends upon the weight per square unit of fabric, construction of the fabric, type of material etc.
+It depends upon the weight per square unit of fabric, construction of the fabric, type of material, etc.

 Moisture absorbency: The ability of a fabric to take in moisture.
 Absorbency is a very important property, which affects many other characteristics such as skin comfort, static build-up, shrinkage, stain removal, water repellency, and wrinkle recovery.

 The coefficient of friction: It tells about the frictional characteristic of the fabric surface.
-When a block covered with fabric is kept over an inclined surface covered with same fabric surface, at a certain degree of angle the block starts to slide due to own weight.
-The tangent of this angle is called coefficient of friction of fabric.
-The coefficient of friction varies according to the type of yarn, type of material, weave of the fabric and finish used in the fabric.
+When a block covered with fabric is kept over an inclined surface covered with the same fabric surface, at a certain degree of angle the block starts to slide due to its own weight.
+The tangent of this angle is called the coefficient of friction of fabric.
+The coefficient of friction varies according to the type of yarn, type of material, weave of the fabric, and finish used in the fabric.

 Flammability: This is a very important characteristic of the fabric.
 Flammability of the fabric is the characteristic of the fabric that pertains to its relative ease of ignition and relative ability to sustain combustion.
 It depends upon the type of material used in the fabric.